offjangir/zebu_assignment/readme.md

 roslaunch zebu_assignment mymav.launch
 ```

 - Run Question1_2.py : By default Question 2 shows functionalities of 1 and 2 So the Spral function is already on.
 Please Uncomment Sprial_trej() in case not requied.
-We can increse the pitch length of spiral after which it comes back home, folloing spiral trejectory till infity in single loop would be weird so I have added this fuctionality.
+We can increase the pitch length of spiral after which it comes back home, following spiral trejectory till infinity in single loop would be weird so I have added this fuctionality of controlling for how long it follows spiral trej.
 ```
 python3 Question1_2.py
 ```